AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 While ingestion runs, a banner indicates **Audience sourcing in progress**.
 Individual audiences appear in the list as sourcing completes for each one.

 **TIP:** Sourcing time varies with data volume and refresh frequency.
+If audiences have not appeared after 24 hours, see [Troubleshooting](#troubleshooting).

 ### View sourced audience details